Tejeswar001/Heart-ML/Colab_Notebooks/README.md

-This folder contains Google Colab notebooks.
+This folder contains Google Colab notebooks, and pynb.